 Overview

 Redis 2.8.13 introduced a new feature called latency monitoring to help you identify and troubleshoot possible latency issues based on events.
-The latency monitoring feature allows you to collect data generated only within the last 160 seconds and access only events that have the highest latency within each second.
+The latency monitoring feature lets you collect data generated only within the last 160 seconds and access only events that have the highest latency within each second.

 Persistence: supports data persistence and latency spike tracing.